sreelakshmilingamgunta/Devops_Notes/Python_Poetry.md

  ` poetry show ` --> to see all the installed packages.
 - Poetry provides a way to organize your dependencies by **groups**.
 For instance, you might have dependencies that are only needed to test your project or to build the documentation.

+-  You typically run **poetry build**when you want to package your project for distribution or before publishing it to a package repository.
+-  You run **poetry publish** after running **poetry build** to publish your package to a package repository.
+You need appropriate credentials and permissions to publish packages to the repository.
+-  In summary, **poetry build** is used to create distributable package formats from your Python project, while **poetry publish** is used to upload these packages to a package repository for distribution to other users.

 **How Run Scripts?**
 ```